huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 Uwazi allows you to create pages for two different purposes:

-- Designing your webiste (Link to wiki?) with pages that render mostly static content with additional options to include collection-wide data analysis.
+- Designing your website (Link to wiki?) with pages that render mostly static content with additional options to include collection-wide data analysis.
 - Replacing the standard Entity View with a custom page to better display and showcase data for each entity of a particular template type.

 ## Defining a page for a particular template